Swipe to Navigate

 A suicide attack in Pulwama kills 40 Indian paramilitary troops.
 Pakistan-based terrorist group Jaish-e-Mohammed claims responsibility.
 India responds with airstrikes on Balakot, deep inside Pakistani territory.
 Pakistani fighter jets enter Indian airspace to retaliate.
 Pakistan captures an Indian pilot after shooting down his plane, but releases him shortly afterward.

 After Narendra Modi wins a second term with a thumping parliamentary majority, India revokes Article 370.
 Jammu and Kashmir loses its special status.
 The state is divided into two union territories directly administered by New Delhi: Ladakh, and Jammu and Kashmir.
 Pakistan and many international news outlets cry foul.
-A majority in India celebrates as the Bharatiya Janata Party achieves the dream of its founder Syama Prasad Mukherjee, who died opposing Article 370 in 1953.
+A majority in India celebrates as the BJP achieves the dream of its founder Syama Prasad Mukherjee, who died opposing Article 370 in 1953.

 Elections to the District Developmental Council are held in Jammu and Kashmir.
 In this new union territory, 51.5% of eligible voters turn up to cast their votes.

 India hosts the third G20 Tourism Working Group meeting in Srinagar.
 Despite mixed reception from Western media, this demonstrates improved safety, peace and economic development in the region.
-Delegates of China, Turkey, Saudi Arabia and Egypt boycott this meeting even as economic and political turmoil afflicts in Pakistan-controlled Gilgit Baltistan and Azad Kashmir.
+Delegates of China, Turkey, Saudi Arabia and Egypt boycott this meeting even as economic and political turmoil afflicts in Pakistan-controlled Gilgit-Baltistan and Azad Kashmir.

-Supervised by Atul Singh and Ishtiaq Ahmed
+Supervised by Atul Singh and Ishtiaq

 Produced by Lokendra Singh

-Images courtesy of Shutterstock and Creative Commons
+of Shutterstock and Creative Commons